-She will every inedible object she can get her hands on, yet when it comes to veggies, you’ve got no chance.
+She will eat every inedible object she can get her hands on, yet when it comes to veggies, you’ve got no chance.
 My little monster used to love eating her veggies; broccoli, peas, carrots, cauliflower.
-As soon as the toddler years kicked in, a little switch in her brain flipped to off and now she can’t stand the sight of veggies.
+As soon as the toddler years kicked in, a little switch in her brain flipped to off and now she can’t stand the sight of them.

 4. You will learn to share, everything!